How to conduct a pay equity analysis

 1. Form a compensation committee

 This is an internal committee made up of senior leadership that represents a cross section of the organization (e.g., HR, fiscal, Head Start and major department heads).
 Committee members must be able to be impartial during the wage comparability process and be able to distinguish between the position itself and the incumbent filling the position.
 If they cannot separate the role from the person, they cannot effectively serve as a member of the committee.
+This committee will be crucial in addressing any unadjusted pay gaps identified during the analysis.

 2. Develop and/or update job descriptions

-Performing this step well, and thoroughly, is critical to the success of your pay equity analysis.
+Performing this step well, and thoroughly, is critical to the success of your pay equity assessment .
 While it can be a difficult step in the process to complete, it is imperative that managers review and ensure the job descriptions are an accurate reflection of the roles and responsibilities of the position.
-When making the request, it’s helpful to communicate to managers exactly why you’re asking — they will be used in the compensation process to evaluate the value of the job in the communities you serve.
+When making the request, it’s helpful to communicate to managers exactly why you’re asking — they will be used in the compensation equity analysis process to evaluate the value of the job in the communities you serve.

 3. Conduct an internal equity analysis

-Once job descriptions are reviewed and updated as needed, you can move on to conducting an internal equity analysis.
+Once job descriptions are reviewed and updated as needed, you can move on to conducting an internal pay equity analysis.
 To bring objectivity to the evaluation process, it’s helpful to use a point factor system.
 This allows you to apply compensable factors to categories such as skills, responsibilities, working conditions and education experience.
-The internal equity process helps you to determine the relative value of each position to every other position in thes organization.
-It helps to identify positions that may look very different in terms of roles and responsibilities as having comparable internal value.
+The internal equity process helps you to determine the relative value of each position to every other position in the organization.
+It helps to identify positions that may look very different in terms of roles and responsibilities as having comparable work value.

 4. Conduct an external market analysis